 This lent a structured reliability to our days, which I realised I also needed.
 I found the unpredictability that life with a newborn can bring more than a little stressful, so a day that started with roughly the same wake time every morning, with play time, a walk in the pram, feeds, naps, bath and the like interspersed throughout the day in a predictable pattern made for a calmer mother and thus a calmer bub.

-There was no great routine handout that I received when I became a mother; instead, it was the steepest learning curve of my life as I struggled to find our own routine.
-But 19 months in, with regular routines now making up our days – routines around breakfast, park time, reading, afternoon nap, tooth brushing, etc – it all finally makes sense.
+There was no great routine handout that I received when I became a mother; instead, it was the steepest learning curve of my life as I struggled to find our own rhythm.
+But 19 months in, with regular routines now making up our days – routines around breakfast, park time, reading, afternoon nap, tooth brushing – it all finally makes sense.

 Rest assured new mothers – you too, will you find your own routine.
 I promise.